fabianmartins/alienattack.workshop/README.md

 3. See that at the right of the line where is the URL for the file we have highlighted an arrow-box that will open the application on a tab on your browser.
 This is the best way for us to track what's happening on the application.
 Click on that arrow-box.

+If you visit the console of your browser, you will see some 404 errors, and the message `ERROR LOADING CONFIG`.
+That is expected, as the application is broken.

 The process for opening the Manager application is analogous.
 Follow the steps below:

 ### Accessing the Manager application